 Relevant CSDDD topics

-The CSDDD will cover a wide range of topics and risk areas which are derived from widely recognized international agreements and conventions.
+The CSDDD covers a wide range of topics and risk areas which are derived from widely recognized international agreements and conventions.
 Companies should adhere to the rights and prohibitions laid down in these frameworks to avoid adverse human rights and environmental impacts.

 Human and labor rights